Environment (magazine): Academic recognition

-The journal has a Scopus citescore index of 0.89 in 2016, giving it a ranking of 99th out of 183 journals listed in the category 'Water Science and Technology' and 76/128 in 'Renewable Energy, Sustainability and the Environment'.
+The journal has a Scopus citescore index of 6.2 in 2024, giving it a ranking of 56th out of 279 journals listed in the category 'Water Science and Technology' and 115/297 in 'Renewable Energy, Sustainability and the Environment' and 68/219 in 'Environmental Science - Environmental Engineering' and 42/125 in 'Environmental Science - Global and Planetary Change'.
 These are relatively low because Scopus counts citations of articles in the journal in academic literature over the previous three years, and this journal is not a fully academic publication.
-Also, it is not available Open Access.
+Also, it is a hybrid publication.

-In the Web of Science, a more selective citation index also based on the previous three years citations, it has a score of 1.852 for 2016, placing it 46/105 in the category 'environmental studies' and 112/229 in 'Environmental Science'.
+The journal has an Impact Factor of 3.9, with rankings of 136/374 in environmental sciences and 59/191 in environmental studies.

 Highly cited articles per year include: